uxtely/css-editor-connector/README.md

 ![Setup](./README-Setup.png)

-You can connect many UI Drafters, for example in different browsers or sizes, and changes will be pushed to all of them.
+You can connect many UI Drafters, for example in different browsers or sizes, and the changes will be pushed to all of them.

-The program watches for stylesheet changes, and its directory.
+The program watches for stylesheet changes, and changes in its directory.
 Therefore, imported sheets can trigger live-updates too, as long as they're within that directory.

 ## Troubleshooting